moonlightcrystal/php_set_docker/README.md

 # php_set_docker
 web with webserver

-if you have docker-compose use for work docker-compose up
+if you have docker-compose use command

+docker-compose up

 or have not